 5.7.
-The DAE should, during the briefing session, take the opportunity to remind the applicant of standard and display specific pre-flight inspections.
+During the briefing session, the DAE may discuss the standard pre-flight inspection but should take the opportunity to remind the applicant of any display specific pre-flight inspection items.

 Flight demonstrations

 - 5.8.
 At the discretion of the DAE, applicants who are demonstrating aerobatic manoeuvres for the first time may be required to conduct an initial flight at a safe height (commonly above 1000 feet AGL / ASL) before demonstrating at a lower height as may have been requested by the applicant.
 For low level display evaluations, an exemption from SERA.5005(f)(2) may be required. - 5.9.
 The DAE should be satisfied that the applicant is operating well within their personal competence, capacity and experience level, in a safe and controlled manner and with strict adherence to limits. - 5.10.
 Evaluation criteria must include30: - a) Correct accomplishment and orderly execution of planned manoeuvres - b) Airspeed and height control - c) Energy management